 Indigenous concepts of health and wellness are diverse but inclusive of cultural and traditional practices from past generations.
 The concepts of health and wellness practiced by Indigenous peoples across Turtle Island have strong ties to our history before colonization.
 The connection to community and family for health and wellness practices is essential to continue healing and for self-determination.
 The promotion of traditional physical activities within Indigenous communities has connections to emotional, spiritual, and mental health and wellness.
-Revitalization of traditional Indigenous concepts of health and wellness within community, combined with mainstream western health care systems, is key for the success of the Two-Eyed Seeing approach.
+Revitalization of traditional Indigenous concepts of health care systems, is key for the success of the Two-Eyed Seeing approach.
 In Stepping Stone 6, we will continue this reflection on the importance of ties to culture and traditions for mental and emotional wellness.